-Existing copyright law will govern the use of material accessed through the FRPS Network, and/or FRPS mobile electronic devices of any kind.
+8.1 Existing copyright law will govern the use of material accessed through The Data Network.
 Because the extent of copyright protection of certain works found on the Internet is unclear, users will make a standard practice of requesting permission from the holder of the work and respect copyright law.

-When using the FRPS network or FRPS technology devices, the user agrees to take full responsibility for his or her own connecting to the Internet through this network.
-Therefore, all users shall assume full liability, legal, financial, or otherwise, for their use of the FRPS network.
+8.2 When using The Data Network, the user agrees to take full responsibility for his or her own connecting to the Internet through this network.
+Therefore, all users shall assume full liability, legal, financial, or otherwise, for their use for The Data Network.